 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback! (europa.eu)

 Registering as a job seeker involves several stages.
 Go through all the stages carefully to keep your job search valid.
-Based on your registration, the TE Office or the local government pilot will issue a labour policy statement on your right to unemployment security.
+Based on your registration, the employment official will issue a labour policy statement on your entitlement to unemployment security.
 If your job search is interrupted, your entitlement to unemployment security ends.

 If you become unemployed or are laid off, register as a job seeker as soon as possible.
 The registration can be made in advance before the unemployment or lay-off begins.
 However, do so no later than on your first day of unemployment, because you can only receive an unemployment benefit from the registration date.